-The reparations debate challenged the pro eastern Germany position of the left opposition.
-West Germany accepted a responsibility for Nazi crimes and, in the reparations agreement, showed its commitment the survivors/victims of Nazi Germany.
-The East German regime, on the other hand, refused to discuss reparations since it denied any continuity between its Germany and the Nazi regime.
-This of course led to much criticism in the Israel and abroad.
-Mapam leaders debated whether they should call on it to pay reparations?
-Some Mapam leaders thought so, even if to mollify opposition at home.
-Others, objected saying this will fuel Ben Gurion’s criticism of Eastern Germany and of their contact with it.
-They did suggest working on this issue with the East Germans informally behind the scenes.
-Thus, the question of reparations became ancillary to the cold war debate
+The reparations debate challenged the pro-East German position of the left opposition.
+West Germany accepted its responsibility for Nazi crimes and, in the reparations agreement, showed its commitment to the survivors/victims of Nazi Germany.
+The East German regime, on the other hand, refused to discuss reparations since it denied any continuity between itself and the Nazi regime.
+This, of course, led to much criticism in Israel and abroad.
+Mapam leaders debated whether they should call on it to pay reparations.
+Some Mapam leaders thought so, even if only to mollify opposition at home.
+Others objected, saying this would fuel Ben Gurion’s criticism of East Germany and their contact with it.
+They did, however, suggest working on this issue with the East Germans behind the scenes.
+The question of reparations thus became ancillary to the Cold War debate.

 Weapons sale and purchase – the German connection

-The issue of German military aid to Israel and of Israeli arms sales to Germany was a political ‘hot potato’ in early Israeli politics and brought about, twice, the fall of the Israeli government.
+The issue of German military aid to Israel and Israeli arms sales to Germany was a political “hot potato” in early Israeli politics that twice brought about the fall of the Israeli government.

-Israel was facing a security predicament.
-Western countries, except France, were not willing to sell it weapons.
-It they perceived that this may turn the Arab Middle Eastern countries towards the Soviet bloc and might engender soviet involvement in the region.
-Moreover, Middle Eastern oil was crucial for western economy and the western powers did not want to antagonize the Arab countries against the west.
-Israeli retaliation raids across the border and the Suez war in 1956 further alienated the United States government to Israeli arm purchases demands.
-Since soviet bloc countries were providing weapons to Egypt and other Arab states, Ben Gurion decided to approach the West German government on the matter.
-The West Germans on their side were rebuilding their army and were interested in buying Israeli produced weapons.
-The Germans were also interested in information on Israeli tactics during the Suez war – especially tank force and air cooperation, and information on the soviet weapons captured by the Israeli army.
-It is apparent that the German Government “besides continuing to feel some responsibility towards the Jewish state, also had a political interest in its survival and was prepared to aid it” beyond the reparations agreement.
-The first talks on the matter were held clandestinely in 1954 and while Germany at the time was not allowed to produce armaments, two patrol boats were already built in Germany for Israel in 1955.
-In 1959 the Germans started providing Israel with military equipment to the sum of 20,000,000 DM by 1961.
+At the time, Israel was facing a security predicament.
+Western countries, save France, were not willing to sell it weapons as they perceived that this might turn the Arab countries of the Middle East towards the Soviet bloc and engender soviet involvement in the region.
+Moreover, since Middle East oil was crucial to the Western economy, Western powers did not want to antagonize Arab countries against the West.
+Israeli retaliation raids across the border and the Suez War of 1956 further alienated the United States government to Israeli arm purchases demands.
+Since Soviet bloc countries were providing weapons to Egypt and other Arab states, Ben Gurion decided to approach the West German government on the matter.
+The West Germans, in turn, were rebuilding their army and were interested in buying Israeli produced weapons.
+The Germans were also interested in information about the tactics used by Israel during the Suez war, especially in terms of tank force and air cooperation, as well as on the Soviet weapons captured by the Israeli army.
+It is apparent that “besides continuing to feel some responsibility towards the Jewish state, [the German Government] also had a political interest in its survival and was prepared to aid it” beyond the reparations agreement.
+The first talks on the matter were held clandestinely in 1954.
+Although at the time Germany was not yet allowed to produce armaments, it built two patrol boats for Israel in 1955.
+In 1959, the Germans started providing Israel with military equipment, which, by 1961, amounted to 20,000,000 DM.

-The second arms scandal erupted when, in June 1959, the West German daily Der Speigel, published an exposé claiming that Israel was selling weapons to Germany – specifically mortar shells and Uzi submachine guns.
-Wide opposition in the Knesset and the press relied also on the Knesset resolution, passed in 16 November 1954, opposing the rearmament of both Germanys.
+The second arms scandal erupted in June 1959, when the West German daily, Der Spiegel, published an exposé claiming that Israel was selling weapons to Germany – specifically mortar shells and Uzi submachine guns.
+Wide opposition in the Knesset and the press relied also on the Knesset resolution, passed on 16 November 1954, opposing the rearmament of both Germanys.

-Ahdut Ha‘avoda that was now in the government coalition led the opposition to the arms sale to Germany with the result of Ben Gurion bringing down the government.
-In the Knesset discussion they were joined by other opposition parties.
+Ahdut Ha‘avoda, which was now in the government coalition, led the opposition to the sale of arms to Germany, which led to Ben Gurion dissolution of the government.
+It was joined by the other opposition parties during the Knesset discussion.

-It is interesting to note that the uproar was over the sale of weapons to Germany, that had visibility and symbolic potency, and not about receiving German weapons.
-This was a guarded state secret and, probably, the Knesset members and most of the government ministers were not aware of it.
+It is interesting to note that the uproar occurred over the sale of weapons to Germany – an exchange with greater visibility and symbolic potency – and not over Israel’s reception of German weapons.
+The latter was a guarded state secret, and probably one of which Knesset members and most of the government ministers were unaware.

-Cold war in Holocaust Commemoration
+Cold War in Holocaust commemoration